nephio-project/porch/docs/tutorials/porch-development-environment/README.md

                 "--secure-port=9443",
                 "--v=7",
                 "--standalone-debug-mode",
-                "--kubeconfig=/home/sean-citizen/.kube/kind-management-config",
+                "--kubeconfig=${userHome}/.kube/kind-management-config",
                 "--cache-directory=${workspaceFolder}/.cache",
                 "--function-runner=172.18.255.201:9445"
             ],
-            "env": {
-				"KUBECONFIG": "/Users/liam/.kube/kind-management-config"
-			},
             "cwd": "${workspaceFolder}"
         },
 ```

-You can now launch the Porch server locally in VSCode by selecting the "Launch Server" configuration on the VSCode "Run and Debug" window.
+You can now launch the Porch server locally in VSCode by selecting the "Launch Server" configuration on the VSCode "Run and Debug" window. for
+more information please refer to the [VSCode debugging documentation](https://code.visualstudio.com/docs/editor/debugging).

 # Create Repositories using your local Porch server